 When the UE receives the RRCResume message, the UE shall decrypt the message using the KRRCenc that was derived based on the newly derived KNG-RAN*.
 The UE shall also verify the <RRC Connection Resume> message by verifying the PDCP MAC-I using the KRRCint that was derived from the newly derived KNG-RAN* If verification of the RRCResume message is successful, the UE shall delete the current KRRCint key and the UE shall save the KRRCint, KRRCenc, KUPenc (optionally), and KUPint (optionally) from the newly derived KNG-RAN* as part of the UE current AS security context.
 In this case, the UE shall send the RRCResumeComplete message both integrity protected and ciphered to the target gNB/ng-eNB on SRB1 using the current KRRCint and KRRCenc.
 The UE shall use the UP security activations that were used before tansition to the RRC Inactive.

-If the UE receives RRCReject message from the target gNB/ng-eNB in response to the UE <RRC Resume Request> message, the UE shall delete newly derived AS keys used for connection resumption attempt, including newly derived KNG-RAN*, newly derivedRRC integrity key, RRC encryption key and UP keys, and keep the current KRRCint and the KgNB/NH in its current AS context.
+If the target gNB/ng-eNB rejects the RRC Resume Request by sending RRCReject message, then the gNB shall include the received resumeCause in the RRC Reject message.
+If the UE receives RRCReject message from the target gNB/ng-eNB in response to the UE <RRC Resume Request> message, then the UE shall verify whether the resumeCause sent in the RRC Resume Request message is same as the resumeCause received in the RRCReject message.
+If the verification fails, then the UE shall ignore the RRCReject message.
+If the resumeCause sent and received are same, then the UE shall delete newly derived AS keys used for connection resumption attempt, including newly derived KNG-RAN*, newly derivedRRC integrity key, RRC encryption key and UP keys, and keep the current KRRCint and the KgNB/NH in its current AS context.

+Editor's Note: The RRC Reject handling to be updated based on Solution #17 in TR 33.809.

 Security is fully resumed on UE side after reception and processing of RRCResume message.
 The UE can receive data on DRB(s) after having received and processed RRC connection resume message.
 UL data on DRB(s) can be sent after RRCResumeComplete message has been successfully sent.